Client Extensibility

 iconName: 'LightningBolt',

-title: 'Multiple Actions',
+text: 'Multiple Actions',

 messages: ['Choose one of the following actions:'],